Lego Marvel Super Heroes 2: Characters

 Much like the two previous Lego Marvel games, the players are able to take control of a roster of iconic characters from the Marvel Universe, each with their own unique abilities.
-For example, Star-Lord is capable of flight, Black Panther can activate claw switches, and Spider-Man can swing on his webs, crawl on walls and use his spider-sense to detect hidden objects.
+For example, Star-Lord is capable of flight, Black Panther can activate claw switches, and Spider-Man can swing on his webs, crawl on walls, and use his spider-sense to detect hidden objects.
 The game also features characters from different time periods and realities over the Marvel Universe, which includes Spider-Gwen, Spider-Man 2099, Spider-Man Noir, King Arthur, Merlin, a cowboy version of Captain America, a troll counterpart of Hulk, and many others.
-In addition, the game also features variations of sundry characters, like Iron Duck (who is merely Howard the Duck wearing the Iron Man's armor) and Carnom (a fusion of the Venom symbiote and the Carnage symbiote that is exclusive to the game while loosely based on Toxin).
+In addition, the game also features variations of sundry characters, like Iron Duck (Howard the Duck wearing Iron Man's armor) and Carnom (a fusion of the Venom symbiote and the Carnage symbiote that is exclusive to the game while loosely based on Toxin).

-While some characters are just based on the comic books, others have their visuals taken from the Marvel Cinematic Universe, such as the Guardians of the Galaxy, Doctor Strange, and Ant-Man.
+While some characters are based on the comic books, others have their visuals taken from the Marvel Cinematic Universe, such as the Guardians of the Galaxy, Doctor Strange, and Ant-Man.
 Using the ability to manipulate time, the players can change the look and abilities of certain characters.
-For instance, they can take Baby Groot (from the Guardians of the Galaxy Vol. 2) and move time forward for him to become his adult version, and Spider-Man can go both ways with his Noir and 2099 counterparts.
+For instance, they can take Baby Groot and move time forward for him to become his adult version, and Spider-Man can go both ways with his Noir and 2099 counterparts.

-The game was also released during the infamous "Fox embargo", an unofficial block on characters that Marvel Studios did not own the cinematic rights to.
-These characters included: the Fantastic Four (alongside Silver Surfer and Galactus), the X-Men (and by extension, most mutants with exceptions like Ursa Major), Deadpool, Namor, and others.
-Despite this, many of these characters appeared in the first game.
-There was a reference to Deadpool when Gwenpool spoke to the designer on her phone when she was hosting the bonus missions.